Manny Pacquiao 2022 presidential campaign

 The 2022 presidential campaign of Manny Pacquiao formally began on October 1, 2021, when Manny Pacquiao filed his candidacy for the 2022 Philippine presidential election.
 He has been a Senator of the Philippines from June 30, 2016 to June 30, 2022 and was previously a member of the House of Representatives, representing the Sarangani lone district.

-Pacquiao is affiliated with PDP–Laban, the same party as incumbent Philippine President Rodrigo Duterte.
+Pacquiao is affiliated with PDP–Laban, the same party as then-incumbent Philippine President Rodrigo Duterte.
 He has been the acting president of PDP-Laban since 2020, but the following year, infighting within the party caused the party to split to two factions; one led by party president Alfonso Cusi who is loyal to Duterte, and another faction which sides with Pacquiao.
 The faction which regards Pacquiao as still party president nominated him as PDP-Laban's presidential candidate on September 19, 2021.

 On October 1, he formally registered his candidacy under the Cebu-based party PROMDI.
 This was in accordance with the "MP3 Alliance" established by PDP-Laban under Pacquiao's faction with PROMDI, and the People's Champ Movement.
 Cusi's faction in response to Pacquiao's filing of his candidacy under PROMDI decided that he is no longer a member of PDP-Laban.

 Pacquiao was the youngest candidate among the 10 presidential aspirants for the 2022 elections.
 He lost the election by a wide margin, ultimately placing third out of ten candidates with 3,663,113 votes.
 He later conceded to then presumptive president-elect Bongbong Marcos a day after the election.
 Had Pacquiao been elected, he would have been the second president from Mindanao, the first president to come from Soccsksargen, and the first boxer to become president.